-All adjustments may be done by having the controller connected, via the COMM port, to a computer running the Universal PST application.
+All adjustments require that the controller be connected, via the COMM port, to a computer running the Universal PST application.
 Remote access via the COMM port is intended for connection only while programming, tuning and troubleshooting the control.
 It is a service port and not intended for permanent connection.

-The Universal PST is an MS Windows based application available from the Software Products page at www.woodward.com/IC/Software.
+The Universal PST is an MS Windows based application available from the Software Products page at www.woodward.com/software.
 See Chapter 4 for a description of this tool.